roemvaar/cs_notes/docs/algorithms/backtracking.md

 You make choices.

-You need to fundamentally think about your core choice.
+You need to think about your core choice fundamentally.
 The core choice you are making at each step.
-This is how you take the decision at each step.
+This is how you decide on each step.

-In order to solve a "cell", you need to minimize the problem and find subproblems.
+To solve a "cell," you must minimize the problem and find subproblems.

 ### 2. Constraints